russellballestrini/russell.ballestrini.net/content/pages/about.rst

 Sell the digital things you make — commission free!

-A platform for real people to operate digital sales online for as cheap as possible.
+A platform for people to sell digital downloads online for as cheap as possible.

 .. linkpeek::
    uri = https://WWW.makepostsell.com